 I’m really excited to join the Garden Club this year.
-This is my second year as a kindergarten teacher at RGS, and I’m looking forward to strengthening the connection between the Garden Club and the grade school.
+This is my third year as a kindergarten teacher at RGS, and I’m looking forward to strengthening the connection between the Garden Club and the grade school.
 My hope is that through working with community organizations our students will understand their role in the larger world and begin to understand that they can be agents of change.

 Abigail Ayers: Community Outreach

 I am so excited to be a part of the Rollinsford Community Garden & Local Sustainability Club!
 I am from Maryland originally, but after graduating from UNH, I decided I couldn't leave beautiful New Hampshire.
 I currently teach Kindergarten at RGS.
-As a first year teacher, I am excited to bring some of my experiences of the outdoors into my classroom.
-I hope that my students can grow an appreciation for this wonderful town in which they liv, and can become active members of their community.
+As a second year teacher, I am excited to bring some of my experiences of the outdoors into my classroom.
+I hope that my students can grow an appreciation for this wonderful town in which they live, and can become active members of their community.